-Continuous Delivery is the software development process of getting code changes into production quickly and safely.
+Continuous Delivery is the software development process of getting code changes into production quickly, safely and with higher quality usually using tools to automate the deploys.
 Engineering teams make changes to their software in short cycles, so that it can be tested and released more frequently.
-This approach allows for incremental changes with lower costs and risk.
+This approach allows for incremental changes with both lower costs and risk.
 The approach was first popularized by Jez Humble and David Farley in their book, Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation.

 Below are the primary benefits to a continuous delivery pipeline in the cloud.